stanlocht/snap/README.md

 - `snap web --port 8888` – Custom port
 - `snap web --open` – Automatically open browser

+Once the web interface is running, you can access these features:
+- Home – Repository overview and stats
+- Commits – Browse all commits
+- Issues – View and manage issues
+- Users – See contributor stats
+- Quest – View your assigned issues

 ## Getting Started

 1. Build the application: